lofar-astron/DP3/docs/doxygen/bda.md

 For gathering BDA data for a time interval, an additional BDAIntervalBuffer class will be necessary.
 It should provide the following functionality to a step:
+- Set an initial time interval as the current time interval.
-- Store BDABuffers
+- Store data from BDABuffers.
-- Detect if all relevant data for a time interval is present.
+- Detect if all relevant data for the current time interval is present.
-- Provide the data for a time interval.
+- Provide the data for the current time interval.
 The result should take the BDABuffer start time and exposure duration into account, since they may not match the start time and duration of the requested time interval.
-- Update the data in stored BDABuffers.
-The BDAIntervalBuffer should *not* use the updated data when providing data for a time interval: It should always use the original buffer data for that operation.
-- Detect when BDABuffers are no longer needed, and return these buffers to the step.
-The returned BDABuffers should include all updates, as described above.
+- Advance the current time interval.
+The BDAIntervalBuffer should then discard stored data that is no longer necessary.